webdesignsbytom/c_sharp_starter/c#_information.md

 - float[,] heightAll = terData.GetHeights(0, 0, allWidth, allHeight); [,] means its a 2D array or game grid
 - https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/multidimensional-arrays?redirectedfrom=MSDN

+## Threading

+- What is Threading
+- using System.Threading;

+An independent path for code to be executed on Multithreading uses many threads simultaneously (parallel execution of code) The MAIN() method is the default thread
+Each thread has its own call stack
+When you call .start() the thread will be started running by the OS Share heap memory with threads
+You can only start a thread once (basically) you can only change the name at the start and once

+INDEPENDANT EXCUTION PATH OF CODE

+1. Create a static function that can be called from the main method
+2. ```Thread t = new Thread(ExampleFunction)```

+### Foreground Threads

+By defualt all threads are foreground.
+If the foreground threads end while background threads are running they will be terminated

+### Background Threads

+Check by using .isBackground = true - properties

+### Thread Priority

+Its an ENUM type
+Several settingd that tell them when to run

+### Thread Pooling

+- ```ThreadPool.QueueUserWorkItem(Example1);```

+Reusable threads that can be called when needed to save space use the ThreadPool class
+Once itsa used it is returned to the pool

+### Blocking

+Blocking is used to run one thread at a time or in a order Prevent threads for messing up shared data.
+If blocked it does not use cpu resources
+- use Thread.Sleep(1000) to pause a thread
+- use Thread.Join() to get order
+- use lock(name) to prevent changes until a process has finished

+### Parallel Programming

+An advanced threading process that uses multiple cores of a machine.

 ## LINQ